yash-sharma1/docs-site/docs/faq.md

 1. via interoperability among different chains.
 This would be done via Atomic Swap, which may be very slow, so users may have to deposit onto/withdraw into Binance Chain.
 Both Binance Chain and Cosmos plan to build the cross-chain bridging part.
 But right now they are still under development.
 2. via Binance.com, a number of crypto-pegged tokens on Binance Chain (BEP2 token format) will be issued on Binance Chain.
 This has a higher degree of ease-of-use to most traders.
 This is the current solution for Binance Chain.

 Pegged tokens such as BTCB, are 100% backed by the native coin in reserve.
 The reserve addresses are published for anyone to audit.
+Read this [blog](https://www.binance.com/en/blog/347360878904684544/Introducing-BitcoinPegged-Token-on-Binance-Chain) to learn about the reserved address.
 A trading pair will be created on Binance.com between the pegged token and the native coin, e.g., [BTCB/BTC](https://www.binance.com/en/trade/BTCB_BTC).

 Large buy orders will be maintained on the trading pair on Binance.com.
 Anyone can convert between the pegged token and the native coin on Binance.com.
 If a buy order is filled, a new order will be placed while an equal amount of funds will be deposited from the reserve address into Binance.com.
 All BTCB supply is 100% backed by BTC.